| | | | | | | |

 Where to stay in Solvang

 Get blown away by this luxurious farmhouse-style retreat.
 The Anavo Farm’s Chic Sheep Retreat is nestled in the heart of wine country, in the peaceful and quiet village of Ballard.
-Wake up and have breakfast together while you listen to sheep, roosters, and horses, roaming free in acres of green land.
+Wake up and have breakfast while you listen to sheep, roosters, and horses, roaming free in acres of green land.

 The hosts allow guests to feed the sheep so if your kids are major animal lovers, they might never want to go home!